UST-QuAntiL/quantil-docker/README.md

  docker-compose up
  ```

 > ⚠️ The database (db) must be started before the other containers to ensure that it was fully initialized.
-Otherwise the other containers may fail to start."
+Otherwise the other containers may fail to start.

 For running certain feature sets on top of the base components, [Profiles](https://docs.docker.com/compose/profiles/) are used.
 To start a certain feature set run: